j-schuhmann/Adversarial-Examples-in-Machine-Learning-Training-and-Certified-Robustness/README.md

-# Adversarial-Examples-and-Robustness-in-Machine-Learning
+# Adversarial Examples in Machine Learning: Training and Certified Robustness
-This repository contains code for my master thesis: "Adversarial Examples and Robustness in Machine Learning"
+This repository contains code for my master thesis: "Adversarial Examples in Machine Learning:
+Training and Certified Robustness "

 ### Overview